nkanu17/reddit-text-classification/README.md

 Total comments (len(thread[‘posts’]) of a thread plays a pivotal role to classify a discourse type.
 More comments indicate more ‘answers’, ‘agreements’, ‘elaboration’, ‘disagreements’, and could even mean deeper conversations.
 On the other hand, a smaller conversation may mean less detailed content and more reactionary posts.
 To add total comments as an integer into the pipeline, a one line wrapper class was created that returns the reshaped ‘total_comments’ column.
 #### Feature 6: Community, Subreddit
 One of the most imperative features the subreddit(thread[‘subreddit’]).
 Each subreddit contains different type of topics, language, and engagement.
-For instance, a certain subreddit such as ‘movies’ might have many different types of discourse, a thread could contain a movie spoiler, to which there could be many negative and positive reactions, humor, disagreements, agreements, so on. ii.
-The macro average precision and the overall performance of the all six features, modelled independently and combined are portrayed in the following table.
+For instance, a certain subreddit such as ‘movies’ might have many different types of discourse, a thread could contain a movie spoiler, to which there could be many negative and positive reactions, humor, disagreements, agreements, so on.
-	Accuracy	Precision	Recall	F1-score
-Baseline LR + TF-IDF	0.431	0.249	0.288	0.261
-1. Subreddit with Author + Baseline	0.425	0.245	0.283	0.257
-2. Punctuation Tokenizer + Baseline	0.502	0.291	0.345	0.307
-3. Post depth and length + Baseline	0.520	0.320	0.352	0.329
-4. Same Author + Baseline	0.458	0.275	0.305	0.284
-5. Total comments + Baseline	0.516	0.231	0.463	0.241
-6. Subreddit + Baseline	0.431	0.249	0.288	0.261
-Combined Model	0.657	0.392	0.531	0.407
-Table 5 Macro avg. performance of all models after adding additional features.
-In bold, best performing model.

 ### Final Evaluation
-As presented in the Table 5, the final combined	model exceeded the performance of the baseline LogisticRegression model as well as other models with each models with individual features.
-The f1-score, accuracy, precision, and recall scores are significantly higher than the baseline score.
-The features with punctuation tokenizer, structural features of post depth and length proved to be the best independent features with f1 score of 0.307 and 0.329 respectively.
-Same top author feature was the next best model, with F1-score of 0.284, still a significant improvement over the base model.
-However, there were three features that performed at par or below the baseline.
-The feature with just the subreddit performed at par with the baseline, while the total comments and subreddit plus author feature worse than the baseline.
-Regardless, the final combination model outperformed all other models with final f1-score of 0.407, accuracy of 0.657, precision of 0.392, and recall of 0.531.
-Further improvements to consider are removing the features that performed poorly and adding other features such as word2vec and doc2vec embeddings or two-stage prediction
-### Feature importance
-The feature importance graph was implemented using the Eli5 library to visualize the feature performance of the final combined model, as previously described in Table 5.
-The following chart illustrates multiple features, with their respective weights, of each target class (discourse type).
-Thereby, the best and worst performing features were highlighted in green and red, respectively, showing all the positive weights and the negative weights of each discourse type.
-The best performing feature, part of the ‘question’ discourse type, is x86655, thus was given the highest weight of +22.421.
-This informs that this feature was successfully able to classify most of the questions as questions.